nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `preset MODE [NAME]`

-* `MODE` must be either `save` or `load`, which dictates what the system will perform for the user's supper orders.
+* `MODE` dictates what the system will perform for the user's supper orders, represented by the formats:
+  * `save`: Used to save a preset
+  * `load`: Used to load a preset
 * `NAME` is the preset name which the system will save the preset as, or tries to load the given preset by the given name.
-* If `NAME` is not specified, for save mode, it will save the preset with a default preset name.
-Meanwhile, for load mode, it will display all the saved presets under the current vendor to the user.
   * if `NAME` already exists, the new preset will overwrite the existing preset.
+  * `NAME` is **Case-Sensitive**.
+  * `NAME` is Vendor Specific, and is unique to each vendor.
+* `preset save` on its own without `[NAME]` will save the current order with a default preset name of "MyPreset"
+* `preset load` on its own without `[NAME]` will give the current list of presets

 Examples:
-* `preset save` saves the user's supper order with the default preset name.
+* `preset save` saves the user's supper order with the default preset name, which can be loaded with `preset load MyPreset`
+* `preset save vegan` save the user's supper order with a preset name of "vegan"
 * `preset load vegan` loads the preset supper order with the preset name "vegan".